 Emotions & Self-Care

-- Counselor / Therapist / Psychologist: It's ok to seek outside support, and you can talk to a professional therapist, counselor, or psychologist through Central College or the local community.
+- Counselor / Therapist / Psychologist: It's okay to seek outside support, and you can talk to a professional therapist, counselor, or psychologist through Central College or the local community.
 As a student, you receive free use of the counseling center.
 There is no limit to the number of visit you receive for free.
 If you and the counselor agree it is in your best interest to be seen by a community counseling center, they can refer you Learn more about Support from Central.

 - Crisis Centers: Crisis centers are places dedicated to supporting survivors of sexual assault or abuse and often provide counseling, support programs, legal referrals, and access to advocates (also called Rape Crisis Centers).
-Find a center near you Support In the Area.
+Find a center near you: Support In the Area.

 - Advocates: Sometimes called survivor advocates or victim advocates, these are compassionate allies who can support you by accompanying you to a medical or forensic exam, explaining your reporting options, helping you find psychological/emotional support and referring you to legal resources.
 Connect with the local crisis center in your area to talk to an advocate.